lkesteloot/unsong/unsong.md

 So getting water from a rock represents following God’s commandments and the moral law.
 As long as everybody is perfectly good, it will initiate the coming of the Messiah who can channel the power of God and fix the universe.

 There’s only one problem: everybody is not going to be perfectly good.
 Because the world sucks.
 This was [i]the whole point of this chain of inquiry[/i].
 We want the world to be good, so we need divine intervention, so we need the Messiah, who will only come if the world is good.
-That…doesn’t help at all.
+That... doesn’t help at all.

 And poor Henry has much the same problem.
 He goes through this whole rigamarole—asking how to cut the straw, asking how to sharpen the knife, asking how to wet the stone, asking how to carry the water—only for Liza to tell him he should carry the water with his bucket.
 And so back to the beginning: “But there’s a hole in my bucket, dear Liza, dear Liza, there’s a hole in my bucket, dear Liza, a hole.”